docarray/docarray/docs/user_guide/representing/array.md

 assert docs.image == [ImageDoc(tensor=np.ones((3, 224, 224))), None]
 ```

+#### DocVec with optional Field

-but for DocVec it is a bit different.
+For DocVec it is a bit different.
 Indeed, DocVec store the data for each filed as contiguous column.
 This means that DocVec can create a column in only two case: either all the data for a field is None or all the data is not None.

 For the first one the whole column will just be None.
 In the second The column will be a `DocList[ImageDoc]`